niranjanbala/visioninfinityventures.studio/docs/accel-atom-team-structure.md

 - Strong understanding of AI-native architecture and product-market fit methodologies
 - Experience with rapid iteration and validation frameworks
 - Background in AI/ML product strategy preferred
+- Proven experience in remote team leadership and coordination

 **Compensation:**
 - **Salary**: ₹16-20 Lakhs/month